SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/2-central-user-management-ias/README.md

     async createUser(userInfo) {
         try {
             ...
-            //User in SAP IAS only created if Service Binding exists this.ias && (createdUserInfo.iasLocation = await this.createIASUser(userInfo))
+            // User in SAP IAS only created if Service Binding exists // this.ias && (createdUserInfo.iasLocation = await this.createIASUser(userInfo))
             ...
         }